 Holyoke is a medium-sized city located in the state of Massachusetts.
 With a population of 40,684 people and 11 constituent neighborhoods, Holyoke is the 37th largest community in Massachusetts.
 Holyoke has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Holyoke isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Holyoke are a mix of both white- and blue-collar jobs.
+Holyoke is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Holyoke is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Holyoke who work in office and administrative support (13.67%), sales jobs (10.14%), and teaching (8.58%).

-The citizens of Holyoke are slightly better educated than the national average of 21.84% for all cities and towns, with 23.40% of adults in Holyoke having a bachelor's degree or advanced degree.
+The education level of Holyoke citizens is a little higher than the average for US cities and towns: 23.40% of adults in Holyoke have at least a bachelor's degree.